bhisaac/5eFP/5eFP-SRD.md

     - Some game features, such as the Warlock Pact Magic feature and innate spellcasting, allow you to cast spells without spending any mana.
 - Currency, gaining experience, and leveling up have changed dramatically.
 All three are linked to the Coin (⛁), a symbol that represents wealth, experience, and reputation.
 You spend Coin on available upgrades, allowing your character to level up what they want _à la carte_.
 Once the level 1 area is cleared, the level 2 area unlocks and the PCs level up to level 2.
 - Defender, Damage, and Healing group roles are used when forming a group.
 The design goal for group roles is to allow any character to gain the basic tools for any of the three standard game strategies: turtle (absorb hits, allowing your teammates to deal with an encounter while it is distracted by you), HOT (heal over time), and DOT (damage over time).
-    - Defender: You get extra defenses, act first before initiative is rolled, and impose the new taunt condition on adversaries, requiring them to include the Defender as a target as long as they are taunted.
+    - Defender: You gain bolster 1 at the beginning of an encounter, act first before initiative is rolled, and impose the new taunt condition on adversaries, requiring them to include the Defender as a target as long as they are taunted.
-    - Damage: Once per turn, whenever you complete an action that targets a creature, you can deal 1 damage to a creature within 1 square of the target.
+    - Damage (Turn): You complete an action that targets a creature, dealing 1 damage to a different creature within 1 square of the target.
-    - Healer: Once per turn, whenever you complete an action that targets a creature, you can choose a creature within 1 square of the target.
+    - Healer (Turn): You complete an action that targets a creature, choosing a different creature within 1 square of the target.
 The chosen creature discards up to 1 wound and can make an additional ability check to resist an ongoing negative effect.
 - Warlock changes
     - Changed class features, rephrasing them into neutral versions.
 The warlock is typically cast in a dark, occult frame.
 5eFP departs from this and recreates the warlock as a neutral class that is neither inherently good nor evil.
         - Pact of the Chain: Imp --> Humunculous, Quasit --> Tiny Elemental